suncoast-devs/handbook/lessons/algorithms-day-four/lecture.md

 ---

-# [fit] THe only way to improve our algorithm skills is ...
+# [fit] The only way to improve our algorithm skills is ...

 - Practice